Home / European Travel Guides / Mersey Ferries Liverpool – Timetables, Tickets & Cruise Guide

 Digital Tools & Apps to Use

-In short, even without a standalone app, Mersey Ferries remains well-connected to the wider digital transport ecosystem, meaning travellers can easily check routes, sailing times, and live service alerts from their smartphones.
+Even without a dedicated app, the service remains fully integrated into the wider digital transport ecosystem, ensuring travellers can easily plan routes and check live updates from their phone.

 Rupert’s Handy Travel Tips